p2/Redland-ObjC/README.md

 * `libxml2.dylib`
 * `libsqlite3.dylib` (if you use storage)

-Now you need to give Xcode some more hints so it can compile your app
+Now you need to give Xcode some more hints so it can compile your app:

 * Add this path to your **Header Search Paths**:

-  * `"$(BUILT_PRODUCTS_DIR)"` with _recursive_ enabled
+    `"$(PROJECT_DIR)/.."` with _recursive_ enabled
+    This should point to the directory where Redland-ObjC resides, I'm assuming here it's in the same parent directory as your app.

+* Add this path to **Library Search Paths**:

+    `"$(TARGET_BUILD_DIR)"`

 * Add this to **Other Linker Flags**:

-  * `-ObjC`.
+    `-ObjC`
     This makes sure categories used in the framework are being correctly loaded.
 If you forget this flag, your app will crash as soon as you try to use a class method on a Redland object.

 ### For Mac Apps ###